 Ethical Trading

-All direct suppliers and their supply chain partners must comply with all EU and UK legislation relating to ethical trading and worker welfare as a minimum.
-These include the following:
+All direct suppliers and their supply chain partners must comply with UK and EU legislation relating to ethical trading and worker welfare, including:

 Monitoring and Reporting

-Day to day responsibility for monitoring of suppliers’ audits and self-assessments through Authenticate lies with our Technical Manager.
-We also conduct quarterly reviews on overall progress and compliance of our policies with Authenticate.
+Responsibility for monitoring supplier audits and self-assessments through Ideagen Supply Chain lies with our Technical Manager.
+We conduct quarterly reviews to assess overall compliance and progress against our policies.

 Next Steps for 2024

-• We will update our risk mapping of new and existing suppliers according to product category and source location and to extend this to all first-tier suppliers including property and marketing.
+We have updated risk mapping for new and existing suppliers by product category and source location and extended this to all first-tier suppliers, including Property and Marketing.

-• We will request that our suppliers confirm their own compliance to the Modern Slavery Act and their cooperation if any slavery and human trafficking incidents are found in their supply chains.
+We require suppliers to confirm their compliance with the Modern Slavery Act and to cooperate fully if any incidents of slavery or human trafficking are identified within their supply chains.

 Signed by